ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-After this short introduction to command line options, we will investigate how we can use Nim's [parseopt]{.mod} module to process the command line [string]{.str} and extract the various options and parameters.
+After this short introduction to command line options, we will investigate how we can use Nim's [parseopt] module to process the command line [string]{.str} and extract the various options and parameters.